 If you notice consistent levels from 86 to 90 percent, you may need to see a doctor, or your meter may not be measuring accurately.
 Test it on a few other subjects to see if the meter measures their oxygen levels as low, as well, to determine whether you need to seek medical attention, or you're just experiencing technical difficulties.

 How the Numbers Change

 When arterial numbers are normal, usually about 95 to 100 percent, you're breathing in and using plenty of oxygen.
-According to the University of Mississippi Medical Center, these numbers generally stay unchanged during moderate intensity exercise and may even increase a little with the intensity, suggesting you're breathing faster and therefore taking in more oxygen.
+These numbers generally stay unchanged during moderate intensity exercise and may even increase a little with the intensity, suggesting you're breathing faster and therefore taking in more oxygen.
 With more vigorous exercise, you may note a small drop in blood oxygen levels of about two to three percent if your respiration doesn't continue to bring in enough oxygen to meet your body's current needs.
 In this case, you may notice levels as low as 92 percent.
 However, when you stop exercising, these levels will return to your normal reading.
 The better shape you are in, the more quickly you will see these levels return to normal range.

 Interestingly, venous measurements are always quite a bit lower than their arterial counterparts.
 However, this makes sense since this represents the blood that has already had the oxygen extracted.
 Logically, then, your venous blood oxygen levels gradually decrease as the intensity of your workout increases, showing that your body is using the oxygen you're taking in.

 Why It Matters